-Nintendo today revealed the hand-held Nintendo Switch Lite, the less expensive alternative to the original Switch, and it will not contain detachable Joy-Con controllers and cannot be plugged into a TV via USB-C.
+Nintendo today revealed the hand-held Nintendo Switch Lite, the less expensive alternative to the original Switch, and it will not contain detachable Joy-Con controllers.
+It cannot be plugged into a TV via USB-C.

 The Nintendo Switch Lite costs US$200 which is $100 less than the original Switch.